nharrisonau/R-Diff/README.md

 R-Diff is built on top of the upstream [ROSARUM](https://github.com/binsec/rosarum) pipeline.
-The original project focuses on dynamic backdoor detection; this extends the pipelines to study **static analysis of software updates** and backdoors introduced as part of updates.
+The original project focuses on dynamic backdoor detection; this extends the pipelines to study **differential (delta-scan) static analysis of software updates** and backdoors introduced as part of updates.

 Every pipeline now ships with multiple build flavors: